-(This specific Penguin walking foot has its original box in fabulous condition as well as an original manual.)
+(This specific Penguin walking foot is in very nice condition and includes the original box and original manual.)

 For complete detail about this attachment, be sure to click here to read more about it and watch our video tutorial.